jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week3_miniproject1_chatbot.md

 ## Miniproject #1: Build a Chatbot

-Build a chatbot using code and examples you've seen in DeepLearning.ai, class or RECENT modified code you can find on kaggle.com or github.
-You must use the OpenAI API and maintain conversation history.
-NOTE: The OpenAI API has undergone a major change in the last year, so make sure you use recent code example (less than 1-3 months old).
+Build a chatbot using code and examples you've seen in DeepLearning.ai, reading YouTubes, class or RECENT modified code you can find on kaggle.com or github.
+Tips:

-Save your code in a Jupyter Colab or a Kaggle notebook for easily sharing and test verification.
-Try to add some enhancement like the suggestions below.
+* Use the OpenAI API and accumulate the conversation history
+* Use the 'system' prompt to give your chatbot a descriptive and specialized 'persona'
+* Use n-shot Incontext Learning (ICL) prompts to provide examples to shape/pattern chatbot responses
+* Explore other Prompt Engineering strategies
+* (Optional) Extend your chatbot with features like multimodal input (e.g. voice, images)
+* In your personal github.com repo, create a folder 'iphs391-miniproject1-chatbot' and upload your code there as either a Colab notebook or *.py code files for testing, verification and grading.

+NOTE: The OpenAI API announced a major change from the previous .chat() endpoint to a more unified .complete() endpoint.
+If you are using older code snippets, cookbooks, or tutorials, update the OpenAI API calls to use .complete() rather than .chat() endpoints.
+[Read this](./openai_api_changes2024.md) for details of these API changes.

 ### Possible Enhancements to Voice Chatbot for Miniproject #1